ElinaFF/PICO/index.md

                     <div class="accordion-body">
                         In order to install Git, you need to go to this <a href="https://git-scm.com/downloads" target="_blank" rel="noreferrer noopener">link</a>
-                        and select your operating system.
+                        and select your operating system.<br>
                         <div class="accordion-item">
                             <h2 class="accordion-header" id="heading_git_installation_for_windows">
                                 <button class="accordion-button collapsed" type="button" data-bs-toggle="collapse"